thanosshawn/desiverse/README.md

 2. Fill out the form with the character's details:
     - **Name:** Character's display name.
     - **Description:** A short bio.
-    - **Avatar URL:** The public URL of the avatar image hosted on Supabase (e.g., `https://<your-project-ref>.supabase.co/storage/v1/object/public/character-assets/avatars/character-name.png`).
+    - **Avatar Image:** Use the file input to upload an avatar.
+It will be uploaded to Supabase, and the URL field will be auto-populated.
-    - **Background Image URL (Optional):** Public URL of the background image from Supabase.
+    - **Background Image (Optional):** Use the file input to upload a background image.
     - **Base Prompt:** The core personality prompt for the AI.
-This is crucial for defining how the character behaves.
-    - **Style Tags:** Comma-separated list of tags influencing the AI's response style (e.g., `romantic, shy, Hinglish expert`).
+    - **Style Tags:** Comma-separated list of tags.
-    - **Default Voice Tone:** Describes the character's voice style (e.g., `Riya` or `soft playful Hinglish`).
-This should map to an enum or descriptive text used by your voice generation flow.
+    - **Default Voice Tone:** Describes the character's voice style.
-    - **Image AI Hint (Optional):** 1-2 keywords for AI image generation if using `placehold.co` as a fallback (e.g., "indian woman").
+    - **Image AI Hint (Optional):** For placeholder images.
 3. Submit the form.
-The character data will be saved to Firebase Realtime Database.
+The character data (with Supabase image URLs) will be saved to Firebase Realtime Database.
 4. The new character should appear on the homepage.

 ## 🤝 Contributing